15th Annual C-STEM Conference

 2A.
 Hands-on: Engaging Students in Learning Math with Coding and Robotics (Bring-Your-Own-Computer)

 2B.
-Best Practices (ES): Integrating C-STEM K-12 Math with Robotics/CS Curriculum into Elementary School (for Teachers with C-STEM Teaching Experience)
+Teacher-to-Teacher Sharing (ES): Best Practices, Strategies, Lessons, and Projects in Integrating C-STEM Coding and Robotics into Elementary School Math (for Teachers with C-STEM Teaching Experience)

 Breakout Session 3